cyclr/docs/pages/v2/05-application-connectors/information/sugarcrm-information.md

 | $gt         | Matches when the field is greater than the value.                                       |
 | $gte        | Matches when the field is greater than or equal to the value.                           |

-More information on adding custom fields can be found [here](https://docs.cyclr.com/adding-custom-fields).
+For more information, see the Cyclr documentation on how to [add custom fields]](https://docs.cyclr.com/adding-custom-fields).

 </section>